habedi/cogitator/benches/README.md

     * The raw text output from the LLM and the execution time are recorded.
 6. **Output:** Results are saved line-by-line in JSONL format to the specified output file.

-See `poetry run python benches/run.py --help` for seeing all available options.
+See `poetry run python benches/run.py --help` to see all available options.

 ### Evaluation (`evaluate.py`)